hopkins385/ragna-transformer-server/README.md

 ---

-**Note**: This server is designed to work as part of the Ragna ecosystem but can be used independently for any NER tasks.
+**Note**: This server is designed to work as part of the RAGNA Studio ecosystem but can be used independently for any NER tasks.